Trump Is Gone, But He’s Still Energizing The Resistance

 Well, it turned out, Trump could.
 It was close and came down to narrow margins in three Midwest states.
 But math is math, and it’s a stubborn thing.

-Rather than slink bank into the wings, Larkin and hundreds of thousands of activists like her shifted their roles.
+Rather than slink back into the wings, Larkin and hundreds of thousands of activists like her shifted their roles.
 What emerged from the rage, tears and profanity of Clinton’s loss became collectively known as The Resistance, and it reshaped politics for the four years Trump used 1600 Pennsylvania Avenue as his operating base.
 “Watching those big screens turn red, I realized we have so much more work to do,” says Larkin, a former head of American University’s chapter of College Democrats and still a self-described activist in her junior year at the school.
 “That gave me and other people the boost of energy we needed.”

 What Larkin helped fuel was perhaps the most pan-identity social and political Democratic movement since the Civil Rights era and it yielded some of the most efficient upheaval of stasis in this country ever.
 In a time period shorter than the entire Confederacy, Democrats flipped the House, the Senate and the White House into Democratic hands and created the pragmatic coalition that put Joe Biden in the Oval Office.